BinWang28/InstructDS/README.md

 [\[**Poster**\]](content/poster.pdf),

 Dialogue summarization framework described in the paper [Instructive Dialogue Summarization with Query Aggregations](https://arxiv.org/abs/2310.10981) (EMNLP 2023).
 This part is for `demo`.
-The training and evaluation part can be found at: [InstructDS Train](https://github.com/BinWang28/InstructDS_Train)
+The training and evaluation part can be found from above **Training and Evaluation Code** link.

 [\[**Demo Code**\]](https://github.com/BinWang28/InstructDS),
 [\[**Demo Slides**\]](content/demo_slides.pdf),